-The Satisfactory Assurance definition acknowledged that 'there are some control weaknesses that present a medium risk to the control environment'.
-Overall, all assurance opinions given during the year were of Satisfactory Assurance or above and based on the overall findings this was considered a fair opinion of the Council's governance, risk and control framework.
+Opinion - why do you consider that The Satisfactory Assurance definition Satisfactory Assurance can be given acknowledged that 'there are some when there were several IT outages control weaknesses that present a during the year and 4 actions to improve medium risk to the control environment'.
+IT from previous years remain Overall, all assurance opinions given unimplemented?
+IT is fundamental to during the year were of Satisfactory our operations and security against Assurance or above and based on the fraud, data breaches etc. Without these overall findings this was considered a fair improvements how have you assured opinion of the Council's wider yourself that this is Satisfactory? governance, risk and control framework.
 The IT outages review is specifically referenced in the opinion, due to its significance, and assurance is taken from the action plan in place to address weaknesses highlighted - which will be subject to follow up assurance work.

-The opinion statement also specifically references to the overdue IT actions.
+The eninion statement also energifically The opinion statement also specifically references to the overdue IT actions.